 - Both organizations as individuals benefit from a clear and common view on what a career is.
 What model do we adopt when we talk about the topic of careers in our organization?

 - Current VUCA realities make a traditional career outlook impossible to maintain, even if we do value security and loyalty.
 The contemporary outlook seems more applicable when dealing with the organizational and individual challenges of today.

 - A career is a marathon and not a sprint, contrary to the image that is projected in Suits.
 A sustainable career approach uses subjective career success as a guideline for self-exploration and as a topic for career conversations with management.
 By drawing on intrinsic motivation, positive individual energy levels are secured.

 - If success is subjective, shared accountability for the career follows naturally.
-This means: organizations actively facilitating careers built on subjective career success by offering learning a development, coaching, the possibility to explore other roles within or even outside of the organization,… and employees developing self-management in the career.
+This means: organizations actively facilitating careers built on subjective career success, a solid learning development offering, coaching, the possibility to explore other roles within or even outside of the organization,… and employees developing self-management in the career.

 TalentLogiQs offers you the Career Fitness Profiler an evidence-based tool designed to find out about an individual’s career outlook and the Career Discovery Trajectory a group approach designed to make the playing field for careers clear within your organization.
 If you want to know more, contact us.

 Mirvis, P. H., & Hall, D. T. (1994).
 Psychological Success and the Boundaryless Career.
 Journal of Organizational Behavior, 15, 365-380.